Working poor: Race

 Minorities in the US are disproportionately affected by poverty.
 Blacks and Hispanics are twice as likely to be part of the working poor than Whites.
 In 2017, the rate for Blacks and Hispanics was 7.9%, and 3.9% for Whites, 2.9% for Asians.

 Education

 Higher levels of education generally leads to lower levels of poverty.
 However, higher education is not a guarantee of escaping poverty.
 5.0% of the working poor have some college experience, 3.2% have an associate degree, and 1.5% have a bachelor's degree or higher.
 Using the Supplemental Poverty Report and looking at everyone in poverty, not just those working, these percentages actually rise to 14.9% with a high school diploma, 9.7% with some college, and 6.2% with a bachelor's degree of higher.
 Blacks and Hispanics have higher rates of poverty than Whites and Asians at every education level.
-Student loan debt in the US can also contribute to poverty due to capitalized interest if the borrower does not earn enough wages keep up with the loan payments.
+Student loan debt in the US can also contribute to poverty due to capitalized interest if the borrower does not earn enough wages to keep up with the loan payments.